 “In most cases, franchisees will be the best suited to make local hiring decisions.
 Making the right hiring decision requires intimate knowledge of the local laws, local clientele, and the location’s team chemistry.
 It is unlikely that the franchisor will be able to add significant value by controlling the hiring process.”

 For legal reasons, franchisees should handle hiring and firing of their own employees.
 However, franchisors can follow Ron Holt’s lead and provide best practices documents.
-These can be included in a physical manual and made available in digital format through the Brand Marketing Center.
+Include these in a physical manual and made available in digital format through the Brand Marketing Center.

 Inventory of the Franchise Business

 “Franchisors should leave non-brand related supplies and inventory management to franchisees,” says Ian Atkins, Financial Analyst and Staff Writer for FitSmallBusiness.com.
-“Relinquishing control over the purchasing decisions on non-brand-related or system-related supplies to the franchisee, will help ensure the franchisee trusts they aren’t getting a raw deal from the franchisor.”
+“Relinquishing control over the purchasing decisions on non-brand-related or system-related supplies to the franchisee is beneficial.
+It helps ensure the franchisee trusts they aren’t getting a raw deal from the franchisor.”

 A franchise business can also benefit from giving franchisees greater control over vendor relationships.
 “Being locked into vendor relationships on non-brand-related products will make a franchisee feel unfairly trapped,” says Atkins.
-“Resentment and distrust might grow if the franchisee thinks they have access to a better or more affordable solution but aren’t able to pursue it, even though it wasn’t brand-related.
-Where franchisors must control system and brand related vendors, they should communicate clearly with franchisors about why there is a need to assert control over that area, and, when possible, make clear the value the franchisee is gaining in return for ceding that control.”
+“Resentment and distrust might grow if the franchisee thinks they have access to a better or more affordable solution.
+This is especially true if they aren’t able to pursue it, even if it isn’t brand-related.
+Where franchisors must control system and brand related vendors, they should communicate clearly with franchisors about why there is a need to assert control over that area.
+When possible, they should make clear the value the franchisee is gaining in return for ceding that control.”

 In order to give franchisees the power to choose vendors, franchisors first need to ensure that their current systems can integrate outside, additional vendors.
 When software integration is easy, franchisees have more freedom to choose local vendors that work best for them.